cyr19/MENLI/README.md

 ## MENLI Benchmark

-Check the [adversarial datasets](experiments/datasets/adv_datasets) as well as the [evaluation script](experiments/adv_test.py).
+ [adversarial datasets](experiments/datasets/adv_datasets).
+Please check [here](experiments/) and the [evaluation script](experiments/adv_test.py) for more details about how to run metrics on them.

-For each adversarial dataset, we release a single data.csv file containing columns:
+Each adversarial dataset has a single data.csv file containing columns:

 - `error` the perturbation type like "add" for addition and "num" for number error.